 I hope this article gave you a few fresh ideas on protecting your home from intrusion.
 But if you also own a business, there is much more information for you to learn on the subject of securing your property.
 This guide can educate you on kinds of security hardware for commercial facilities.

 About the author:

 Laura Bierman is a home improvement enthusiast, who has been in the industry for more than 15 years.
 Her passion is to share her expertise through writing on a wide range of home improvement topics.
 Laura holds a position as a creative content director at Youthful Home, a rapidly-growing, North American home owner and contractor portal.
-You can find Laura on Facebook and Twitter.
+You can connect with Laura on Linkedin.